coriell-research/TEDEdb/README.md

 several novel meta-analysis and visualization functions for the exploration of large-scale patterns of differential expression across datasets.
 It is also worth mentioning that considerable effort was taken to standardize the cell type and drug annotations for all samples in this database.
-Cell types are given uniform labels from [ATCC](https://www.atcc.org/) and drugs are assigned functional labels from [medchemexpress](https://www.medchemexpress.com/) when available.
-The code for the actual Shiny application implementation is located in a separate github [repository](https://github.com/coriell-research/dedb).
+Cell types are given uniform labels from [Cellosaurus](https://www.cellosaurus.org/) and the [Cancer Cell Line Encyclopedia](https://sites.broadinstitute.org/ccle) and drugs are assigned functional labels from [PubChem](https://pubchem.ncbi.nlm.nih.gov/) and The [Broad Drug Repurposing Hub](https://repo-hub.broadinstitute.org/repurposing#home) when available.
+The code for the actual Shiny application implementation is located in a separate github [repository](https://github.com/coriell-research/TEDEdb-app).
 The meta-analysis application has been useful for hypothesis generation.
 For instance, observing drug treatments that result in expression patterns which deviate from other samples in their drug class has led to further studies regarding CDK12 inhibition.